Dvlv/blog/mint-immutable.md

 ### Optional - Distrobox GUI

 I've made a GUI for Distrobox if you'd prefer to spin up containers with a graphical interface.
-[Grab it from Github](https://github.com/Dvlv/BoxBuddy) and run the `install.sh` script just like Distrobox.
+[Grab it from Github](https://github.com/Dvlv/BoxBuddyGTK) and follow the install instructions.

 ### Flatpak